-17. The Corporate Services Division of the Commission is responsible for the provision of corporate services, which include departmental administration, the Director of Audit's Report production work, translation services, technical audit, quality assurance, external and press relations, executive support, training, grade and personnel management, local area network administration, information technology (IT) support, and other support services.
+17. The Corporate Services Division of the Commission is responsible for the provision of corporate services, which include overseeing matters relating to the Public Accounts Committee proceedings, departmental administration, the Director of Audit's Report production work, translation services, technical audit, quality assurance, external and press relations, executive support, training, grade and personnel management, local area network administration, information technology (IT) support, and other support services.